wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 I couldn’t sleep.
 I woke at 3 a.m. and felt compelled to tell him everything about me.

 I thought I was falling in love with him.

+So i wrote him a long email to reflect on my journery and where i am goint to.

 But as I told him my truth, I realized something:
 **This wasn’t about him.**